 In addition, all faculty will be invited to participate in professional development and trainings conducted on campus several times each year, often times led by the QEP faculty who have returned from off-campus workshops.
 Support staff and faculty will also be invited to participate and will have access to on-campus resources.
-Suggested trainings for the preparation year include QEP attendance at the NISOD and CCSSE

-Conferences and an on-campus workshop led by a recognized expert on student engagement that will be attended by Vernon College faculty and staff.
+Suggested trainings for the preparation year include QEP attendance at the NISOD and CCSSE Conferences and an on-campus workshop led by a recognized expert on student engagement that will be attended by Vernon College faculty and staff.

-An Engagement Strategies seminar course will be developed by the Curriculum Designer and approved by the QEP Implementation Committee, and each new VConnected Team member will receive personal training either individually or in small groups prior to developing a QEP course.
+An Engagement Strategies seminar course will be developed by the Instructional Designer and approved by the QEP Implementation Committee, and each new VConnected Team member will receive personal training either individually or in small groups prior to developing a QEP course.
 The seminar course will include modules on the latest information and research on engagement, links to websites, assessment tools, projects, rubrics, and course-specific activities.
 It will be updated every year with the most recent information and research.

 This commitment to professional development is already being implemented.
 All members of the QEP Development Committee were invited to attend the state CCSSE training session in Austin on May 22, 2007.
 Five members of the QEP Development Committee attended this session.
 All QEP Development Committee members were also provided a live demonstration of Horizon Wimba "virtual classroom" software by Estelita Young on April 2, 2007.
 Another Horizon Wimba demonstration was provided for student services personnel on June 5, 2007.
-A portion of professional development activities in August 2007 and August 2008 will be devoted to student engagement training for all faculty and student support staff members and provided by CCSSE personnel from Austin.
+A portion of professional development training for all faculty and student support staff members and provided by CCSSE personnel from Austin.
 To remain committed to the initiative, there will be a student engagement component added to each year's professional development day activities.
-The QEP Director, along with the QEP Assessment Team, formed in late 2008, will be responsible for researching and planning professional development activities each year, which will vary as new workshops and/or speakers are discovered.
+The QEP Director, along with the Instructional Designer, will be responsible for researching and planning professional development activities each year, which will vary as new workshops and/or speakers are discovered.